Got an Offer? Understanding the Process | Greater Vancouver Sellers

 Seller's Guide — Value-First Home Team

 Got an Offer?
-Here's How to Negotiate Like a Pro
+Here's How the Process Works

 The Moment the Offer Arrives

-An offer just came in on your home.
+An offer arrives on your home.
 Your agent calls.
-Your heart rate spikes.
-Suddenly you have to make decisions that could be worth tens of thousands of dollars and you have hours, not days.
+Suddenly you have to make decisions that could be worth tens of thousands of dollars — and you typically have hours, not days, to respond.

 What's Actually In an Offer